‘The Bachelor’ 2018 Announcement: When Next ‘Bachelor’ May Finally Be Revealed

-Mike Fleiss has been teasing fans about who’s going to be The Bachelor 2018 lead and he just tweeted that the announcement is coming very soon.
-It could be within the next seven hours when fans learn who’s the next Bachelor!
+Mike Fleiss has been teasing fans about who’s going to be The Bachelor 2018 lead, and he just tweeted that the announcement is coming very soon.
+It could be within the next seven hours that fans learn who’s the next Bachelor!

-According to the latest of Fleiss’ tweets, he’s “hoping” to make the “BIG” announcement during tonight’s episode of Bachelor in Paradise.
+According to Fleiss’ latest tweets, he’s “hoping” to make the “BIG” announcement during tonight’s episode of Bachelor in Paradise.

-The Bachelor producer has been posting tweets all weekend with Bachelor Nation polls voting on who they’d like to see become the next lead for the 2018 Season.
-Every few hours on Sunday the tallies changed with four different names that included Wells Adams, Peter Kraus, Ben Higgins, Arie Luyendyk, Jr., and Eric Bigger.
-The latest poll had Ben in the lead with Peter taking first place two times before.
+The Bachelor producer has been posting tweets all weekend with Bachelor Nation polls voting on who they’d like to see become the next lead for the 2018 season.
+Every few hours on Sunday, the tallies changed with four different names that included Wells Adams, Peter Kraus, Ben Higgins, Arie Luyendyk Jr., and Eric Bigger.
+The latest poll had Ben in the lead, with Peter taking first place two times before.
 Wells made it in first place once.
 Some of the polls had different names, such as Luke Pell, Dean Unglert, and Chase McNary.

 Reality Steve chimed in on Fleiss’ spate of tweets by telling fans that he’s just trying to keep them guessing, but that it’s obvious to him who’s going to be the next Bachelor.
 He thinks it’s going to be Peter.